edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/quickstart-sgx.md

 Replace the value of `ca` with the escaped content of `ca-cert.pem`.

-## Initialize EDB with the manifest
+## Initialize EdgelessDB with the manifest
-Obtain the attested EDB root certificate so that you can send the manifest securely to EDB.
+Obtain the attested EdgelessDB root certificate so that you can send the manifest securely to EdgelessDB.

 Install the [Edgeless remote attestation (era)](https://github.com/edgelesssys/era) tool.

-Then get the EDB attestation configuration and use `era` to get the root certificate of your EDB instance:
+Then get the EdgelessDB attestation configuration and use `era` to get the root certificate of your EdgelessDB instance:
 ```console
 $ wget https://github.com/edgelesssys/edgelessdb/releases/latest/download/edgelessdb-sgx.json
 $ era -c edgelessdb-sgx.json -h localhost:8080 -output-root edb.pem